dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Overview of Page Manager module
 ===============================
 The storage unit of a database system is a contiguous set of bytes known as a Page.
-In SimpleDBM, pages are contained with logical units called Storage Containers.
+In SimpleDBM_, pages are contained with logical units called Storage Containers.
 The default implementation maps containers to Operating System files.